MacPenguin

 Warning!
 If you don't know that you are destroying any data on your disk by doing this, maybe you shouldn't be doing this. :)

-First, backup anything important and make sure you have a bootable emergency disk and your original install floppies.
+First, backup anything important and make sure you have a bootable emergency disk and your original install floppies or CD-ROM.

 You're done.